Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

 ###### Activation tab

-- On Activiation tab, make sure you have checked "Otaa supported"
+- On Activation tab, make sure you have checked "Otaa supported"
 - For "App Key", click the button with two arrows next to App Key text box.
 This will auto-generate the App key.
-You can clik the "eye" button next to to reveal the value.
+You can click the "eye" icon button next to reveal the value.
 - Here is how the Activation tab looks like:
 ![alt text](./images/ActivationSettings.png)
 - After completing the activation tab, move to "Frame Settings" tab.